 Full code is below:

-Anonymous asked: Can you please post the R code for making that beautiful Advent CalendarR?
+Anonymous said: Can you please post the R code for making that beautiful Advent CalendarR?
 Pretty please.
 I've been trying to get it right but no luck :(

 I’m glad you like it!
 The code is a simple loop, drawing 24 open circles, some filled circles, and plotting numbers inside of those.
 Stripping out all of the axes and labels leaves us with a white field full of dots.